axelarnetwork/interchain-token-service/docs/index.md

 ```

 Uses the caller's tokens to fullfill a callContractWithInterchainToken ahead of time.
 Use this only if you have
-detected an outgoing sendToken that matches the parameters passed here.
+detected an outgoing interchainTransfer that matches the parameters passed here.

 #### Parameters